Osiris-Team/A/README.md

 # A
-**A language compiles to C, which gets compiled to an executable or library.
+**A language compiles to C, which gets compiled to binary (an executable or library).
 This means that A achieves the same cross-platform performance as C, with a significantly simpler syntax and object-oriented code.
 Its main aim is to make developing software easy and fun.**